-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\square$
+If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$

-If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\square$
+If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company," and "emerging growth company" in Rule 12b-2 Large accelerated filer npany.
-See definitions of Non-accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition periprovided pursuant to Section $7(a)(2)(B)$ of Securities Act. $\boxtimes$ Emerging growth company 🗵 iod for complying with any new or revised financia al accounting standards CALCULATION OF REGISTRATION F EE Title of Each Class of Securities to be Registered Proposed Maximum Aggregate Offering Price(1) Amount of Registration Fee(2) Common Stock, \$0.001 par value per share \$40,000,000 \$4,980 (1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended, and includes shares of our co mmon stock that the underwriters have an option to purchase.
-(2) Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price.
-The registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effe specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the specific of the proposed maximum aggregate offering price. ective date until the registrant shall file a further r amendment which underwriters have an option to purchase.
-(2) Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price. ective date until the registrant shall file a further r amendment which underwriters have an option to purchase.
-(2) Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price.
-The registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effe specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) or the state of the proposed maximum aggregate offering price. ective date until the registrant shall file a further r amendment which
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See definitions of "large accelerated filer," "scalerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer ☐ (Do not check if a smaller reporting company)

+Accelerated filer

+Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of Securities Act.

+CALCULATION OF REGISTRATION FEE

+Proposed Maximum Title of Each Class of Securities to be Registered Aggregate Offering Price(1) Amount of Registration Fee(2) Common Stock, \$0.001 par value per share \$46,000,000 \$5,727(3)

+- 1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended, and includes shares of our common stock that the underwriters have an option to purchase. - Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price. \$4,980 of this amount was previously paid in connection with the original filing of this registration statement.

+The registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the registration statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.

+The information in this prospectus is not complete and may be changed.
+These securities may not be sold until the registration statement filed with the Securities and Exchange Commission is effective.
+This prospectus is not an offer to sell these securities and it is not soliciting an offer to buy these securities in any state where the offer or sale is not permitted.

-Subject to Completion, dated January 16, 2018
+Subject to Completion, dated January 29, 2018